 where are the areas of increased risk?

-what are the magnitude of collision, contact, grounding and other hazard increases?
+what is the magnitude of collision, contact, grounding and other hazard increases?

 which vessel type’s routes and operations are most impacted, and where do these incidents occur?

 is the marine traffic assessment covering all the elements of navigation and other marine activities associated with key incidents, or should these scenarios be specifically addressed - perhaps within navigation simulations - to better encompass meteorological, oceanographic, navigation and human response factors?